 Moonraker featured Roger Moore’s first three-piece suit as Bond.
 For next twenty years after this through The World is Not Enough, Bond always visited M’s office in a three-piece suit.
 The only exception to this is GoldenEye, and that suit was actually made with a waistcoat though it wasn’t used.
-The three-piece suit in Moonraker is navy with a narrow white pinstripe, but the pinstripes are so closely spaced that from a distance the suit appears solid.
-The white of the pinstripes blends in with the dark navy making the suit appear to be more of a charcoal blue.
+The three-piece suit in Moonraker is charcoal grey with a narrow white pinstripe, but the pinstripes are so closely spaced that from a distance the suit appears solid.
 Overall it’s a semi-solid appearance rather than a stripe.
 Though it’s the first suit of this kind worn by Bond, Roger Moore wore a number of narrow pinstripe suits in The Saint.

 The suit is cut like the others from Moonraker and The Spy Who Loved Me.
 The suit coat has a two-button front, extra wide lapels, straight shoulder and roped sleeve heads, clean chest, nipped waist and deep double vents.
 The sleeves have a traditional four-button cuff.
 The lower pockets are straight with flaps.
 Apart from the wide lapels the coat has a traditional military-influenced cut, which can also be noted by its longer length.
 The trousers have a wide leg and are cut with a slight flare.
 The waistcoat has either five or six buttons but we don’t get to see the bottom.
 All we can tell is that it doesn’t have lapels.